Pros and Cons of Adjustable-Rate Mortgages

-Adjustable rate mortgages (ARMs) are home loans with a rate that varies.
-As interest rates rise and fall in general, rates on adjustable rate mortgages follow.
+Adjustable-rate mortgages (ARMs) are home loans with a rate that varies.
+As interest rates rise and fall in general, rates on adjustable-rate mortgages follow.
 These can be useful loans for getting into a home, but they are also risky.
-This page covers the basics of adjustable rate mortgages.
+This article covers the basics of adjustable-rate mortgages.

-The rate on your adjustable rate mortgage is determined by some market index.
-Many adjustable rate mortgages are tied to the LIBOR, Prime rate, Cost of Funds Index, or other index.
+The rate on your adjustable-rate mortgage is determined by some market index.
+Many adjustable-rate mortgages are tied to the LIBOR, prime rate, cost of funds Index, or another index.
 The index your mortgage uses is a technicality, but it can affect how your payments change.
-Ask your lender why they’ve offered you an adjustable rate mortgage based on a given index.
+Ask your lender why they’ve offered you an adjustable-rate mortgage based on a given index.

-The main reason to consider adjustable rate mortgages is that you may end up with a lower monthly payment.
+The main reason to consider adjustable-rate mortgages is that you may end up with a lower monthly payment.
 The bank (usually) rewards you with a lower initial rate because you’re taking the risk that interest rates could rise in the future.
-Contrast the situation with a fixed rate mortgage, where the bank takes that risk.
-Consider what happens if rates rise: the bank is stuck loaning you money at a below-market rate when you have a fixed rate mortgage.
-On the other hand, if rates fall, you’ll simply refinance and get a better rate.
+Contrast the situation with a fixed-rate mortgage, where the bank takes that risk.
+Consider what happens if rates rise: the bank is stuck lending you money at a below-market rate when you have a fixed-rate mortgage.
+On the other hand, if rates fall, you can simply refinance and get a better rate.

 You might have caps on the interest rate applied to your loan, or you might have a cap on the dollar amount of your monthly payment.
-Finally, your loan may include a guaranteed number of years that must pass before the rate starts adjusting--the first five years, for example.
-These restrictions remove some of the risk of adjustable rate mortgages, but they can also create some problems.
+Finally, your loan may include a guaranteed number of years that must pass before the rate starts adjusting—the first five years, for example.
+These restrictions remove some of the risks of adjustable-rate mortgages, but they can also create some problems.

 Different Kinds of Caps

-ARM mortgage caps can work in a variety of ways.
+ARM caps can work in a variety of ways.
 There are periodic caps and lifetime caps.
-A periodic cap limits how much your rate can change during a given period, like a one year period.
-Lifetime caps limit how much your ARM mortgage rate can change over the entire life of the loan.
+A periodic cap limits how much your rate can change during a given period, such as a one-year period.
+Lifetime caps limit how much your ARM rate can change over the entire life of the loan.

 Keep in mind that interest rate changes in excess of a periodic cap can carry over from year to year.
 Consider the example above where interest rates rose 3% but your ARM mortgage cap kept your loan rate at a 1% increase.
 If interest rates are flat the next year, it’s possible that your ARM mortgage rate will rise another 1% anyway because you still “owe” after the previous cap.